Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 How many types of chalcedony are there?

-There are many types and varieties of chalcedony, making it challenging to provide an exact count.
+Many types and varieties of chalcedony make it challenging to provide an exact count.
 The number of recognized types can vary among gemologists and sources.
-Some of the well-known types of chalcedony include agate, carnelian, chrysoprase, onyx, sardonyx, jasper, bloodstone, and blue chalcedony, to name just a few.
-Each of these types may have multiple variations and colors.
-In total, there are likely dozens of distinct chalcedony varieties, if not more.
+Some well-known types of chalcedony include agate, carnelian, chrysoprase, onyx, sardonyx, jasper, bloodstone, and blue chalcedony, to name just a few.
+Each of these types may have multiple variations and colours.
+There are likely dozens of distinct chalcedony varieties, if not more.
 The exact count may continue to evolve as new varieties are discovered or identified.